Arnaud290/OC_P12/README.md

         - GET: http://127.0.0.1:8000/event/

             Authentication required
-            Commercial access:  Returns the list of events to which the commercial is linked Support Access:     Returns the list of events to which the support is linked Admin access :      Returns the list of events
+            Commercial access:  Returns the list of events Support Access:     Returns the list of events Admin access :      Returns the list of events

         - GET: http://127.0.0.1:8000/event/{event_id}/

             Authentication required
-            Commercial access:  Returns the event informations if the commercial user is linked Support Access:     Returns the event informations if the support user is linked Admin access :      Returns the event informations
+            Commercial access:  Returns the event informations only if the commercial user is linked Support Access:     Returns the event informations only if the support user is linked Admin access :      Returns the event informations

         - POST http://127.0.0.1:8000/event/